Coal in Turkey

 Coal is a major contributor to air pollution, and damages health across the nation, being burnt even in homes and cities.
-It is estimated that a phase out of coal power in Turkey by 2030 instead of by the 2050s would save over 100 thousand lives.
+Most coal is burnt in power stations, and it is estimated that a phase out of coal power in Turkey by 2030 instead of by the 2050s would save over 100 thousand lives.
 Flue gas emission limits are in place, but data from mandatory reporting is not made public.